-I’ve always traveled a lot for the most part of my life.
-For the last 10 years, I made anywhere from 5 to 10 international trips a year and lived abroad.
-It comes as no surprise that a lot of people asking me how I manage to do it.
+I’ve traveled a lot for the most part of my life.
+For the last 10 years, I made anywhere from 5 to 10 international trips a year while living abroad.
+It comes as no surprise that a lot of people ask me how I manage to do this.
 I’ve never been rich, neither do I have a rich husband.
 My family has never taken me to any luxury resorts, in fact, we visited the same guesthouse by the Polish seaside every year.
 In this post, I tell you how I afford to travel so much.

-While it is possible to be paid to travel, it’s a totally different story than being paid to travel as a blogger when you actually need to do some work, instead of sipping cocktails on the beach all day long.
+While it’s possible to be paid to travel, it’s a totally different story than being paid to travel as a blogger when you actually need to do some work, instead of sipping cocktails on the beach all day long.
 Despite what you may read on some well-known travel blogs, who regularly go on press trips, not all of them are being paid for it.
-But let’s focus on this later.

-As for me, I started blogging in 2010, but I only opened this blog in 2014.
+As for me, I started blogging in 2010, but I only opened Anna Everywhere in 2014.
 It became my real full-time job in 2015.
 However, remember that I’ve been traveling on my own since I was 16…

 The most common assumption when you travel is that you MUST be rich.
-If you buy good cosmetics or go to Starbucks on a daily basis, does anyone automatically assume that you’re rich?
-No. No one is also asking you who’s paying for all this.
-Travel has some kind of financial stigma.
+But if you buy good cosmetics or go to Starbucks on a daily basis, does anyone automatically assume that you’re rich?
+No. No one is also asking you who’s paying for all this, but traveling has some kind of financial stigma.

-I always knew that I wanted to travel.
+I simply always knew that I wanted to travel.
 Ever time I received some money for Christmas or birthday, I saved for later.
 While it wasn’t much, a dollar here a dollar there, and little by little it all cumulated.
 One would think that it’s impossible for a teenager to save that much money.
 I’ve never been into beauty products (did my first face mask at the age of 29 haha!) and wasn’t a fan of expensive clothes.
 Plus, I didn’t go out as much as my friends did.

 Where I grew up, the legal age limit for work is 18.
 Hence, my working opportunities were limited to tutoring and anything that didn’t include being officially hired.
 I wrote essays for fellow classmates and I tutored younger kids.
 The moment I turned 18, I started working in hospitality after high school before heading to college.

-In some countries (one of them I had a chance to study in), if you have good grades, you’re able to receive a scholarship.
-So, I actually got paid to study!
-Due to that, I was able to save more for my travels and I also found some jobs abroad.
-There are plenty of opportunities in the world as long as you aren’t picky.
+In some countries (one of them I had a chance to study in), if you have good grades, you’re able to get a scholarship.
+Since the university is free I actually got paid to study!
+I was able to save more for my travels and I also found some jobs abroad.
+There are plenty of opportunities in this world as long as you aren’t picky.
 I met some people who thought that working as a waitress or bartender during college was beneath them.
 I strongly disagree.
 After all, this isn’t a career you are starting, it’s just a way to earn money.

-During my MA studies in the UK, I always worked in a bar in the evening.
-With an internship on the side, I was able to buy my flights to volunteer in Zimbabwe in 2010.
+During my postgraduate studies in the UK, I’ve always worked at a bar in the evening.
+With an internship on the side, I was able to buy my flights to Zimbabwe and Sri Lanka in 2010.
 At first, my friends couldn’t understand why I was working so much.
 Even more so, why I wanted to go to Zimbabwe, but I knew it was going to be an amazing experience.

 I recently read an article that readers are getting tired of bloggers who claim that everyone can travel.
 Articles such as: ‘I sold everything I owned and bought a one-way ticket’, might not be very helpful to everyone.
 Not all of us have something to sell.
 I haven’t for instance.
 I started from zero: no car, no house, not even a regular job at the time I started traveling.

 I had no car or a house to sell, and I didn’t embark on an adventure without a plan.
 In fact, I recently wrote an article on why I’ll never tell you to skip college to travel.

 You don’t have to sell your belonging to be able to travel.
-You can manage to travel by working abroad or getting a scholarship.
+You can manage to travel by working abroad, or getting a scholarship.
 Europeans, for instance, can do Erasmus Mundus exchange that will pay for your expenses to study abroad.

-Right before graduating from college, I realized that instead of spending my money on “just traveling around”, I could also use my education and internship opportunities to travel.
-Moreover, while doing something beneficial for my future at the same time.
+Right before graduating from college, I realized that instead of spending my money on “just traveling around”, I could also use my education and internship opportunities to travel while doing something beneficial for my future at the same time.

-My method of traveling wasn’t very unique, many people do it and you can as well!
+My method of traveling wasn’t very unique or innovative.
+Many people do it and you can as well.
 Your situation may be different, but if you really want to travel, you can always find a way to do it and even save money on the side.

 YES, because I’m a huge risk-taker.
 In 2011, due to some personal reasons, I had to leave Mexico and move back to Europe.
-Living on a Mexican salary in Mexico wasn’t a problem, but to save money for living elsewhere was a challenge.
+Living on a Mexican salary in Mexico wasn’t a problem, but saving money to live elsewhere was a challenge.

-As a result, I got back to London with only 80 GBP.
+As a result, I got back to London with only 80 GBP to my name.
 I stayed at my friend’s house for a month, quickly found two jobs, and worked day and night for the first month.
-But thanks to that I rented my own place, lived pretty comfortably.
-2 months later I also flew to Rio de Janeiro for the Carnival.
+Thanks to that, I rented my own place and lived pretty comfortably.
+2 months later I flew to Rio de Janeiro for the Carnival.

-I’m actually very glad I came to London with no money as it made me confident.
+I’m actually very glad I came to London with no money, as it made me more confident.
 Now I know that I can dig myself out of any situation.
-So can anyone as well as long as they believe in it!

 I must agree with an article Liz Carlson wrote that unfortunately, the gimme attitude has become a common thing for travel bloggers.
-As I’ve done an extensive amount of traveling before the blog I don’t always write about sponsored trips.
+As I’ve done an extensive amount of traveling before the blog, I don’t always write about sponsored trips.
 Therefore you can find sponsored and not sponsored content on my blog (these days most isn’t sponsored by choice).

-I can also recommend a bunch of excellent blogs that won’t feature the next stay at Radisson Blue or touring Phuket beaches but can give you tips on hiking in Ethiopia, visiting Yemen or any other less popular spots.
+I can also recommend a bunch of excellent blogs that won’t feature the next stay at Radisson Blue or touring Phuket beaches again, but can give you tips on hiking in Ethiopia, visiting Kyrgyzstan or any other less Instagrammable spots.

 Since November 2014 I’ve become a full-time blogger.
-Not by choice, but since I was traveling and leading a nomadic lifestyle I just had to make my blog a proper business.
+Ironically, not by choice, but since I was traveling and leading a nomadic lifestyle I just had to make my blog a proper business.
 Before you make a ton of money from your blog, there are tons of side things you can do as a blogger: freelance social media consulting, implementing affiliate links, Google Adsense, sponsored posts and many other things.
 Read more about monetizing a blog and how do I make money these days here.

 HOW TO START A TRAVEL BLOG?
 Find out HERE.